Swedish Mulled Wine Recipe (Glögg): A Heartwarming Festive Drink

-A Swedish Christmas may just be the change you’ve wanted.
+A Swedish Christmas may just be the change you need.

-IKEA has just about everything you need to host a party: meatballs, salmon, all sorts of cheeses, finger foods and even a spiced red wine base to make Glögg, a traditional Scandinavian spiced alcoholic drink, usually served hot.
+IKEA has just about everything you need to host a party: meatballs, salmon, all sorts of cheeses, finger foods, and even bottled Glögg, a traditional Scandinavian spiced fruit drink, more commonly known as mulled wine.
+It’s usually served hot and is perfect for cold winter nights.

 Try this Glögg recipe for your next Christmas party: